 1. Introduction.
 In this section, I write about Northern Neck individual and community concerns for security.
 Tensions that would lead to these concerns include Indian attacks, crime, slave rebellions, and a fight for independence from England.

 2. 1600s.
 Tensions certainly existed between the Northern Neck settlers and the area Indian tribes, primarily over land use.
 Often settlers encroached on land that the Indian tribes thought they were entitled to, either through negotiation or through long-term use.
 Rebellions by Indian tribes in 1622 and 1644, in other areas of the Virginia Colony, when many settlers were killed, would certainly create security concerns for more such rebellions continuing past the 1640s.

 The Northern Neck culture, for the most part, was hard on those who not only committed serious crimes but also those who violated community norms.
-Public punishments were common, even for those committing relatively minor offences, such as misbehaving at public meetings.
+Public punishments (including for women) were common, even for those committing relatively minor offences, such as misbehaving at public meetings.
 Capital punishment, by public hanging, was meted out for the most serious crimes.
 The public punishments were considered to be a deterrent, especially for lower-level crimes due to embarrassment thought to be associated with punishment in public.

 Two periods considered to have increased crime were: 1.
 The periods in the 1700s when increased numbers of indentured servants, convicted of offenses in England, arrived in the Northern Neck, and 2.
 During the 1780s when society was in disarray due to the war with England.